wadearnold/docs/docs/ofac/file-structure.md

 Null values consist of "-0-" (ASCII characters 45, 48, 45).

-The Comma Seperated Values (.csv), release consist of three  ASCII text files--a main file listing the name of the SDN and other information unique to that entity (sdn.csv), a file of addresses (add.csv),  and a file of alternate names (alt.csv).
+The Comma Separated Values (.csv), release consist of three  ASCII text files--a main file listing the name of the SDN and other information unique to that entity (sdn.csv), a file of addresses (add.csv),  and a file of alternate names (alt.csv).
 Addresses and alternate names are linked to particular SDNs using unique integer